madewithlove/glue/docs/getting-started.md

 ## Configuration

-You can configure the application by passing a `ConfigurationInterface` implementation to the constructor.
+You configure the application by passing a `ConfigurationInterface` implementation to the constructor.
 If none is passed, Glue will use the `DefaultConfiguration` class which provides some functionnality out of the box.

 ```php